 - If you use a slow-writing card when shooting movies, the movie may not be recorded properly.
-Also, if you play back a movie on a card with a slow reading speed, the movie may not be played back properly. - For bit rates, see page 580.
-When shooting movies, use a high performance card with the writing speed well exceeding the bit rate. - When movies cannot be recorded normally, format the card and try again.
-If formatting the card does not resolve the problem, refer to the card manufacturer's Web site.

-The camera is not compatible with UHS-II SDHC/SDXC cards.
+Also, if you play back a movie on a card with a slow reading speed, the movie may not be played back properly. - When movies cannot be recorded normally, format the card and try again.
+If formatting the card does not resolve the problem, refer to the card manufacturer's website. - The camera is not compatible with UHS-II SDHC/SDXC cards.
 (Compatible with UHS-I.) With a UHS-II SDHC/SDXC card, high-speed transfer via UHS-I may not be possible, depending on the card specification.

-- To optimize the use of the card, formatting the card with the camera before shooting movies is recommended (p.73). - To check the card's reading/writing speed, refer to the card manufacturer's Web site
+- To optimize the use of the card, formatting the card with the camera before shooting movies is recommended (p.73). - To check the card's reading/writing speed, refer to the card manufacturer's website. - For bit rates, see page 580.